c3d/xl/doc/HANDBOOK_2-evaluation.md

 The execution phase evaluates each statement in the order they appear in the program.
 For each statement, the context is looked up for matching declarations.
-There is a match if the shape of the tree being evaluated matches the shape of the tree in the declaration.
+There is a match if the shape of the tree being evaluated matches the shape of the tree on the left of `is` in the declaration.

 For example, `circumference 5.3` will not match the declation of `pi`, but it will match the declatation of `circumference Radius:real` since